INTRODUCTION TO YEAR 2

 We do have a small supply of overalls for messy work but if you would like to send a named overall in this would be helpful.

-Spelling and Maths activities will be sent home each week in book bags in their red Home Learning folders.
+Spelling and Maths activities will be sent home each week in book bags.
 These activities are not compulsory but will support and deepen understanding of what has been learned in class during the week.

 On occasions parents volunteer to help in the classroom during lesson time.
 This is greatly appreciated.
 Anybody able to offer time, particularly to listen to readers, please contact the school office.